JetBrains/teamcity-documentation/topics/running-custom-build.md

   * Run a build on different platforms (for example, you can set up a configuration, and specify for it a number of compatible build agents with different environments installed).

-### Date
+### Date &amp; Time

-Leave the **As soon as possible** option to queue a new build immediately after you click **Run Build**.
+Leave the **As soon as possible** option to place a new build to a normal queue immediately after you click **Run Build**.

-To schedule a build to the specific date &amp; time, switch to the **Set trigger date and time** option.
-Scheduled builds remain in the end of a [build queue](working-with-build-queue.md) until their scheduled date and time.
+To schedule a build to the specific date &amp; time, switch to the **At specific date and time** option.
+Scheduled builds remain at the end of a [build queue](working-with-build-queue.md) until their scheduled date and time.

 <img src="dk-scheduledBuild.png" width="706" alt="Scheduled build and time"/>

 ### Build Options